RyanVine/RyanVine/README.md

 ![Header](./images/header/github-header-image.png)

-I

 - 🔭 I’m currently working on building my portfolio of projects
 - 🌱 I’m currently learning JavaScript and Java/Node.js
 - 💬 Ask me about my gigantic dog!
 - 📫 How to reach me via email at Ryanvine.work@outlook.com
-- ⚡ Fun fact: Cleopatra lived closer in time to the building of the first Pizza Hut than to the building of the pyramids of Giza, pretty crazy!! 😁.
+- ⚡ Fun fact: Cleopatra lived closer in time to the building of the first Pizza Hut than to the building of the pyramids of Giza, pretty crazy! 😁.

 ## 🛠️ Tech and Tools I use: